Train: Before steam

-The first trains were rope-hauled, gravity powered or pulled by horses.
+The first trains were rope-hauled, gravity powered, or pulled by horses.

 Steam

-Steam locomotives work by burning coal, wood or oil fuel in a boiler to heat water into steam, which powers the locomotive's pistons which are in turn connected to the wheels.
-In the mid 20th century, most steam locomotives were replaced by diesel or electric locomotives, which were cheaper, cleaner, and more reliable.
+Steam locomotives work by burning coal, wood, or oil in a boiler to heat water into steam, which powers the locomotive's pistons, which are, in turn, connected to the wheels.
+In the mid-20th century, most steam locomotives were replaced by diesel or electric locomotives, which were cheaper, cleaner, and more reliable.
 Steam locomotives are still used in heritage railways operated in many countries for the leisure and enthusiast market.

 Diesel

-Diesel locomotives are powered with a diesel engine, which generates electricity to drive traction motors.
+Diesel locomotives are powered by a diesel engine, which generates electricity to drive traction motors.
 This is known as a diesel–electric transmission, and is used on most larger diesels.
 Diesel power replaced steam for a variety of reasons: diesel locomotives were less complex, far more reliable, cheaper, cleaner, easier to maintain, and more fuel efficient.